openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following Credential Issuer Metadata:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier.
 * `authorization_server`: OPTIONAL.
 Identifier of the OAuth authorization server (as defined in [@!RFC8414]) the credential issuer relies on for authorization.
-If this element is omited, the entity providing the Credential Issuer is also acting as AS, i.e. the Credential Issuer's identifier is used as the OAuth Issuer value to obtain the authorization server metadata as per [@!RFC8414].
+If this element is omitted, the entity providing the Credential Issuer is also acting as AS, i.e. the Credential Issuer's identifier is used as the OAuth Issuer value to obtain the authorization server metadata as per [@!RFC8414].
 * `credential_endpoint`: REQUIRED.
 URL of the Credential Issuer's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.

-The following parameter MUST be used to communicates the specifics of the Credential that the Credential Issuer supports issuance of:
+The following parameter MUST be used to communicate the specifics of the Credential that the Credential Issuer supports issuance of:

 * `credentials_supported`: REQUIRED.
 A JSON array containing a list of JSON objects, each of them representing metadata about a separate credential type that the Credential Issuer can issue.
 The JSON objects in the array MUST conform to the structure of the (#credential-metadata-object).